Spillfix organic cleanup solution is now available in North America

 SpillFix was developed in Australia by the founder and executive chairman of Galuku Group Limited, Joe Davids.
 Galuku Group has granted American Green Ventures, (US) Inc. the exclusive marketing and distribution rights for the North American market.

-“We’ve had tremendous success with SpillFix throughout much of the world and we are very excited to introduce the product to the United States and Canada,” says Davids.
+“We’ve had tremendous success with SpillFix throughout much of the world and we are very excited to introduce the Article to the United States and Canada,” says Davids.

 “SpillFix offers tremendous utility and cost-savings to a variety of organizations in many different industries.
 Not only are we helping organizations improve how they respond to and manage hazardous spills, we are also increasing workplace safety while reducing downtime, labor, and disposal costs.”